Hardcode3/ChessEngine/.github/pull_request_template.md

 # 📌 Title

+## 📄 Description

+Describe the changes made and the motivation behind them.
+Include any relevant context or background information.

 ## 🧩 Type of Change

 Select the type of change your pull request introduces by **removing** unnecessary items.